 Chapter 2: Core Practices for Developing Inner Power: Anapana, Pranayama and Visualization Practice

 Chapter 3: The Role of Sex in Chi Development: Celibacy and Sex on the Path of Inner Gong-fu

 Chapter 4: The Mythical Martial Arts - Are They Really Possible?

 Chapter 5: Modern Training Secrets for Perfecting Ancient Skills

 Chapter 6: How to Speed Up the Process: Detoxification Supplements for Cleansing the Body

 Chapter 7: Final Questions and Answers

 Yes!
-I want to get the 75-page ebook on "Internal Martial Arts Ne-gong" right now.I understand this is one of a kind information that has traditionally been considered the secret teachings level of many martial arts.
+I want to get the paperback book on "Internal Martial Arts Nei-gong" right now.I understand this is one of a kind information that has traditionally been considered the secret teachings level of many martial arts.